 may also have a relationship to open space, such as private recreation.

 Smaller local public open spaces are generally not given specific allocation within a region scheme and are usually shown as part of an urban zoning under a region scheme.

-The most influential and well-known planning requirement relating to provision of public open space comes from the Western Australian Planning Commission (WAPC) operational policy known as Development Control Policy 2.3 – Public Open Space
+The most influential and well-known planning requirement relating to provision of public open space comes from the Western Australian Planning Commission operational policy known as Development Control Policy 2.3 – Public Open Space in Residential

 on the recommendations of the Plan for the Metropolitan Region Perth